June 15, 2024

 Let’s explore why unpriced financing rounds might be advantageous for your business:

-Simplified process
+Simplified Process

 In the early stages, when valuations may be uncertain, unpriced rounds offer a quicker and simpler way to secure funding.
 Convertible notes are faster and cheaper to issue because they usually need fewer negotiations.

-Delayed valuation
+Delayed Valuation

 Unpriced rounds defer the valuation until the next priced round.
 They allow founders and investors to postpone possibly tricky and tough conversations around the startup’s valuation.
 This gives you more time to increase your startup’s value.

-Investor protection
+Investor Protection

 If the company is dissolved, convertible note holders usually get paid back before equity shareholders, offering them financial protection.

-Incentive for additional financing
+Incentive for Additional Financing

 SAFEs provide incentives for the interested parties to look for additional financing.
 The terms of SAFEs usually become more favorable with additional financing rounds.

 Provisions can include valuation caps or discounts on the price per share during future equity financing.
-These terms are designed to reward early investors for their initial support and risk, usually resulting in them getting a larger ownership stake in the company if it secures added financing.
+These terms are designed to reward early investors for their initial support and risk, usually resulting in them getting a larger ownership stake in the company if it secures additional financing.

 Priced financing rounds, often seen in later stages of growth, involve issuing shares of your company to investors at a predetermined price.